thspencer/pytivo-video-mgr2/vidmgr/README.txt

 press thumbs-up to confirm and when you do, the file and its associated metadata and artwork will be deleted.
 Note the folder-level metadata or artwork (folder.jpg, default.txt) will NOT be deleted.
 If you press ANYTHING other than thumbs-up, the delete is cancelled.
-The following video files cannot be deleted: 1) those for which deleteallowed is set to false, 2) and video that is part of a DVD since these are virtual files constructed on the fly from the VOB files, and 3) videos that have multiple file system links since vidmgr cannot follow these links to make sure that all references are properly updated.
+The following video files cannot be deleted: 1) those for which deleteallowed is set to false, 2) any video that is part of a DVD since these are virtual files constructed on the fly from the VOB files, and 3) videos that have multiple file system links since vidmgr cannot follow these links to make sure that all references are properly updated.

 At any time on any list you can press the info button to see a complete list of the metadata.
-You can control which metadata items appear at the front of this display and which are ignored (see configuration above).
+You can control which metadata items appear at the front of this display and which are ignored with configuration options.
 On the info display, you can press left, clear, or info to return to the screen you came from.
 If the information does not fit on one page, you will see paging cues and you can use either up/down or channel up/down to traverse the pages.